hlibco/xco-app/README.md

 password: picasso
 ```

+The Back-end code of the XCO Project has its own repository and is deployed independently.
+It gives more flexibility about tooling and deployment process.

+## Topology

+- Host/PaaS: Surge.sh
+- DNS: Google Domains

 ## Requirements

 Before running this project locally, it's required to have the XCO-API project up and running, serving HTTP traffic in the port 3009.